easypaysy/easypaysy.github.io/_posts/2019-12-21-the-curse-of-knowing-bitcoin-all-too-well.md

 What is the absolute minimum somebody needs to know about Bitcoin to be able to use it securely:

-I am gonna argue that you only need to know this three things:
+I am gonna argue that, in order to use Bitcoin safely, in the *near* future you'll only need this three things:

-1. How to buy and configure a secure hardware wallet, preferably one with integrated WIFI.
+1. Buy and configure a secure hardware wallet, preferably one with integrated WIFI and a nice screen.
-2. You need to be able to write down and store securely the 12 BIP39 words of your wallet.
+2. Write down and store securely the 12 BIP39 words of your wallet.
-3. You need to be able to write down and share your easypaysy ID that your hardware wallet will show every time you turn it on.
+3. Write down and share your easypaysy ID that your hardware wallet will show every time you turn it on.
 Such as btc@alpha-rally.box/lion

 That is all you need to tell your friends.
 Bitcoin is a Swiss bank in your pocket.
 (I know it is much more, but let's just start with that, ok?)